saadmas/random-quote-generator/README.md

 # Random Quote Generator

-A simple web app wthat allows you to choose from 4 characters and randomly generate quotes on selection.
+A simple web app that allows you to choose from 4 characters and randomly generate quotes on selection.

 Basic animation and option to Tweet quote included.